 Unfortunately, not all pet loss stories have happy endings, but there have been many pets that have been reunited with their owners even after being missing for more than a year.
 In one remarkable case, a woman ended up readopting a cat she had lost many years previously, after finding him at the SPCA where she was looking to adopt a new cat.
-In another happy tale, a pet travelled through 1,000 miles of Australian outback to be reunited with his owners.
+In another happy tale, a pet traveled through 1,000 miles of the Australian outback to be reunited with his owners.

 Between 1.5 and 2 million pets are stolen every year, and only 10% are returned to their owners.